Hemionitis arifolia: How to Grow the Lovely Heart Fern

 Having proper drainage will help mimic nature and prevent root rot.

-And don’t keep it in a terracotta pot.
-I know it’s a cute look, but it wicks too far too much water away from the soil.
+Choose a pot with drainage holes and go for plastic over a terracotta pot.
+Terracotta is cute, but it wicks too far too much water away from the soil.
 You’ll find it dries out extremely fast.

 Substrate & Soil